 Freshman are admitted to engineering majors in one of two ways, either directly into the major of their choice or into a preliminary pre-major of their choice.
-The only way to become a Computer Science (CS) or Computer
+The only way to become a Computer

-Engineering (CE) major is to be directly admitted as an entering freshman (transfer students see TRANSFERS section below).
+Science (CS), Electrical Engineering (EE), Bioengineering (BE) or Bioengineering: Biotechnology, or Computer Engineering (CE) major is to be directly admitted as an entering freshman (transfer students see TRANSFERS section below).
 This selection is based on the student's high school GPA and SAT performance as well as the ability of the particular major to accept new students.

-The pre-major is a provisional status and acceptance to major status is dependent on performance in selected screening courses.
+The pre-major, which does not apply to the impacted majors listed above, is a provisional status and acceptance to major status is dependent on performance in selected screening courses.
 Students are notified of their status when they are admitted to UCSD.
-Major and premajor students both receive the same college and departmental advising and are expected to take the same courses.
-In addition to the required science, math, and engineering courses required by the departments, it is expected that all students will also take twelve to eighteen units of generaleducation college requirements during their first year.
+Major and pre-major students both receive the same college and departmental advising and are expected to take the same courses.
+In addition to the required science, math, and engineering courses required by the departments, it is expected that all students will also take twelve to eighteen units of general-education college requirements during their first year.